PlanterApp/planter_blog/content/posts/beneficial-predatory-insects/index.md

 ![A close-up of a bright green praying mantis on a stick](https://ucarecdn.com/45227751-5c28-4a8f-a39b-d8a3ed079203/Praying-mantis.jpg)

-Praying mantids tend to eat larger pests like flies, crickets, and beetles.
-While they are highly effective pest-killers, they also prey on beneficial insects.
+Praying mantids are fearsome predators.
+Adults can attack larger pests like caterpillars, crickets, and cockroaches, and juveniles can consume considerable quantities of aphids and smaller pests.
+While they are highly effective pest-killers, mantids are just as likely to target beneficial insects likes bees and butterflies- and even each other!
+They should not be killed as they do have some benefits, but it's better to focus on attracting other beneficial insects.

 ## Syrphid flies (hoverflies, flower flies)